-So I think that the rear derailleur range might have gone as follows:
+So I believe that the rear derailleur range might have been as follows:

 - Campagnolo Record (RD00-RE210)